mut-ex/gligen-gui/README.md

 You can further describe your image in the text input labelled **POSITIVE** but in my experience it works better if you only enter tags relating to the style and quality of your desired image.

 If there are any LORAs you wish to use, press the **+** button in the LORA section.
-Then, select the name of the LORA and adjust its strength, You can add mulitple LORAs.
+Then, select the name of the LORA and adjust its strength, You can add multiple LORAs.

 Finally, press the Queue Prompt to submit the prompt to ComfyUI.
 Once the image is generated, it will appear on the canvas.